IdarV/PG3400_C/school/exam01/README.md

 # Questions
 1) Is it OK to include the header files and their respective .c files in the "main file"?
 Or should they be included where they are used?
-2) Should the helper-methods (*/helpers/helpers.c*) be thrown in its own class like I did, or should they just have stayed in *Program.c* ?
+2) Should the helper-methods (*/helpers/helpers.c*) be implemented in its own class like I did, or should they just have stayed in *Program.c* ?

 # Sources
 Sources are also commented where they are used.